Diagnosis, Treatment, and Prevention of Urinary Incontinence

 The physical exam includes a detailed pelvic exam.
 Office-based testing can help to further determine and characterize urinary incontinence.
 This testing can include urodynamics (a filling test of the bladder using a catheter to assess normal and abnormal bladder sensation and function), cystoscopy (a lighted scope inserted into the urethra to visualize the bladder and assess for anatomic abnormalities), and radiologic tests (X-ray, ultrasound, or CT scan to assess for kidney stones and other anatomic abnormalities).

 Treatment is customized for each patient based on their diagnosis, severity of condition, age, and ability to comply with treatment recommendations.
 Typically, treatment for overactive bladder is medical while treatment for stress incontinence is surgical.
-This may vary depending on the severity of the condition and the age of the patient as well as exam/test findings.
-Minimally invasive surgical techniques for patients with stress incontinence are generally performed as outpatient procedures.
-Patients receiving treatment for advanced prolapse may stay in the hospital overnight, if necessary.
+However, treatments may vary depending on the severity of the condition and the age of the patient as well as exam/test findings.

 Given the increasing incidence of urinary incontinence in our aging population, greater attention is being paid to prevention.
 An easy preventive intervention would be learning proper technique of pelvic floor exercises or Kegels and performing them prior to the onset of urinary incontinence.
 Most patients currently perform Kegels incorrectly.
 All patients would benefit from confirmation of proper exercise technique by their physician or qualified pelvic floor physical therapist.
 Avoidance of chronic straining and maintaining a healthy weight also can reduce the risk of stress urinary incontinence.